Message from the Dean of Senior School

 By the end of Year 12 expert and highly dedicated teachers and other staff have worked with all students seeking to ensure that they are “happy with where they have been, happy with where they are now, and happy with where they have set themselves to go”.

-Dean of Middle and Senior School
+Dean of Senior School